claboran/priceimporter/README.md

 It is a sample - showcase , a deployable Maven 3 project to help you to set up a complete example running Spring Batch in conjunction with SAP Hana.
 It is full blown real world application focusing on showing several important aspects of integrating SAP Hana and Spring Batch.
 SAP Hana is an unsupported database platform for Spring Batch.
-So several challenges needs to be addressed:
+Several challenges need to be addressed:

 1. Implement Sequence generation for Hana
 2. Extend Spring Batch infrastructure to support SAP Hana